-On the other hand, novelty searches are less useful for design patent filings since the design patent approval rate is high (i.e., approximately 85%).
+On the other hand, novelty searches are less useful for design filings since the design patent approval rate is high (i.e., approximately 85%).

-No, but you need to be able to disclose your invention sufficiently so that others will understand what you’re trying to patent.
+No, but you need to be able to disclose your invention sufficiently so that others will understand what you’re trying to cover.
 Generally, an adequate level of information on your invention involves drawings and a detailed written description.

 Patent the whole product or product parts?

-It may seem counterintuitive that patenting a component may lead to broader patent rights than patenting the entire product.
+It may seem counterintuitive that patenting a component may lead to broader rights than patenting the entire product.
 How?
 Because a patent on a component might be more easily infringed by competitors who require the patented part in order to complete the whole product.
-It helps to work with patent attorneys experienced in consumer goods to develop and implement a smart patent strategy that leads to funding and sales.
+It helps to work with patent attorneys experienced in consumer goods to develop and implement a smart strategy that leads to funding and sales.

 How to patent a product: the initial patent preparation and filing

-Your patent attorney or agent will do the heavy lifting here, but the most helpful thing you can do is explain the unique features of your product in detail.
+Your patent attorney or agent will do the heavy lifting here, but the most helpful thing you can do is explain the unique features of your product or idea in detail.
 It also helps to provide context on any existing products (i.e., prior art), and how your product or idea differs from what is already out there.

 Make sure you do not publicly disclose any new features which have not been covered in your pending patent application.
 You should consider filing a new provisional application or a continuation-in-part (CIP) application to cover your new product features.